OpenActiveSA/newopen/backend/README.md

 3. Test database connectivity
 4. Check API endpoint documentation

-Your custom backend is now ready for the Open Active tennis booking system! 🎾
+Your custom backend is now ready for the Open Farm tennis booking system! 🎾